UK 'turns blind eye to dirty Russian money'

 This undermined the UK's efforts to confront the full spectrum of President Putin's offensive measures, it said.

 The UK's "lethargic response is being taken as proof that we don't dare stop them...
-London's markets are enabling the Kremlin's efforts," committee chairman and Conservative MP Tom Tugendhat wrote in the Sunday Times, ahead of the the publication of the report.
+London's markets are enabling the Kremlin's efforts," committee chairman and Conservative MP Tom Tugendhat wrote in the Sunday Times, ahead of the publication of the report.

 Security and economic crime minister Ben Wallace said he had not been called to give evidence to the committee: "I fear such an omission weakens the foundation of the report," he said.